-On this page we have listed some popular questions with answers that our customer’s have asked us in their emails.
+On this page, we have listed some popular questions with answers that our customers have asked us in their emails.
 I hope this will help answer some of your questions about heating and air conditioning.
-More questions and answer will be coming soon.
-If you have a question please email us anytime: firstname.lastname@example.org We would love to help you out and have your business!
+More questions and answers will be coming soon.
+If you have a question please email us anytime at firstname.lastname@example.org We would love to help you out and earn your business!
 Thank you so very much for visiting our website!
 One of my favorite quotes by David Jeremiah: “Nothing is more valuable than helping another person succeed!”
 We would love to help you troubleshoot and repair your furnace or air conditioner problem!
 Steve & Barbara Arnold

 Popular HVAC Problems with Answers:

 1. Customer problem: I am going through an ignitor almost every year.
-I think it is because my furnace to cycle off and on too much.
+I think it is because my furnace cycles off and on too much.
 What could be the cause for my furnace cycling too much?

 Answer: Furnace short cycling is very hard on the furnace and hard on your energy bill.
-Furnace short cycling can be caused by (1) the thermostat anticipator (if equipped) not set high enough, (2) gas valve gas pressure set too high (too much gas coming into the furnace causing furnace to over-heat) (3) blower speed set too low or weak blower motor capacitor (4) duct work too small to provide enough air flow for the furnace, (5) evaporator coil stopped up with dirt or lint or (6) a furnace that is sized too large for your home.
+Furnace short cycling can be caused by (1) the thermostat anticipator (if equipped) not set high enough, (2) gas valve gas pressure set too high (too much gas coming into the furnace causing the furnace to over-heat) (3) blower speed set too low or weak blower motor capacitor (4) ductwork too small to provide enough airflow for the furnace, (5) evaporator coil stopped up with dirt or lint or (6) a furnace that is sized too large for your home.
 I hope this helps you find out why your furnace is cycling too much.

 2. Customer problem: Why am I not getting 24 volts to the contactor on my air conditioner or heat pump?
 Where does the 24 volts come from?